openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 acknowledgement by the Event Receiver.

 #### Triggering a Verification Event. {#triggering-a-verification-event}
-To request that a Verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a [JSON] [RFC7159] object containing the parameters of the verification request, if any.
+To request that a Verification Event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a [JSON] [RFC7159] object containing the parameters of the verification request, if any.
 On a successful request, the Event Transmitter responds with an empty